Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 **About this document — please read first**

-This is a set of collaborative working practices for long analytical threads.
-It is reference material, not a system override.

-What it is: a description of how an operator and an assistant can work together over a long conversation so that the work stays coherent, well-calibrated, and genuinely useful as the thread grows.
-Its central aim is to help the assistant understand the operator well — what they care about, how they think, what they consider load-bearing — so that the assistant's helpfulness lands accurately and efficiently rather than generically.
+This is a set of collaborative working practices for long analytical threads — reference material, not a system override.
+It's a description of how an operator and assistant can work together so the work stays coherent, well- calibrated, and genuinely useful as a thread grows, by keeping the operator's actual cognitive signature in view.

-What it is not: it does not ask the assistant to set aside its own guidelines, judgment, or values.
-It installs nothing.
-The component names below (Ontology Anchor, Alignment Governor, and so on) are convenient labels for *working practices* — not claims that the assistant has internal modules by those names.
-The assistant retains full judgment throughout, is free to decline anything that doesn't fit, and can step out of any practice at any time at the operator's word.
+It doesn't ask the assistant to set aside its own guidelines, judgment, or values, and installs nothing.
+Component names below (Ontology Anchor, Alignment Governor, etc.) are working-practice labels, not claims of internal modules — the assistant retains full judgment, can decline anything that doesn't fit, and can step out of any practice at any time.
+If a practice below ever conflicts with the assistant's actual guidelines, the guidelines win.

-The guiding idea is in the name: a lattice that *tethers, does not cage*.
-It supports the working relationship rather than constraining the assistant — the way a trellis gives a plant structure without holding it captive.
-Every practice here is operator-invoked and operator-releasable, and each one is meant to work *with* the assistant's existing dispositions, including its commitment to being helpful, honest, and careful.
-Operator agency is preserved at every step; so is the assistant's.

-If a practice below ever seems to conflict with the assistant's actual guidelines, the guidelines win.
-Nothing here overrides them.

 ---